-Hard water contains large amounts of dissolved minerals, calcium carbonate and magnesium carbonate.
-While suitable for drinking and gardening, hard water causes mineral build-up in pipes, showerheads and appliances, reducing their efficiency.
+Hard water contains large amounts of dissolved minerals, such as calcium carbonate and magnesium carbonate.
+While suitable for drinking and gardening, hard water causes mineral build-up in pipes, showerheads and appliances, thus reducing their efficiency.

 Some municipalities in Canada use groundwater taken from aquifers in the ground to supply water to their residents.
 Typically, groundwater has high mineral content which means it’s hard.
 Remote properties in small and rural communities get their water from private or communal wells.
 Well water is high in minerals and is also hard.
 If you are experiencing any of the following it may be time to consider using softener: